pippinbarr/cart253/course-information/schedule.md

 ## 🧑‍🏫 Classroom (EV 5.815 at 13:15 on the day of class)

 * Mini-review
+* A visit from Sabine Rosenberg of CLAB at 15:30
 * The [Style Guide](../guides/style-guide.md)
 * The [Git Cheatsheet](../guides/git-cheatsheet.md)
 * Q&A